Frequently Asked Questions

 - Head office toll free telephone and Skype assistance.

-- Support vehicle to carry your gear (note for Prince Rupert to Haida Gwaii ferry, riders will need to walk bags and bikes on and off ferry).
+- Support vehicle to carry your gear (note for ferry, train and bus transportion you may need to carry your own bags on and off the service.).

-- On camping trips riders have individual storage shelves for gear.
+- For most camping trips riders have individual storage shelves for gear.

 - Major ferry fees where included in the schedule.